behaviour therapy explained: key approaches & benefits

 Acceptance and Commitment Therapy (ACT)

-Acceptance and commitment therapy, or ACT, is a unique type of psychotherapy that includes behavioral analysis.
-While sometimes compared to cognitive behavior therapy, ACT has a distinct approach.
+Acceptance and commitment therapy, or ACT, is a unique type of psychotherapy that includes behavioural analysis.
+While sometimes compared to cognitive behaviour therapy, ACT has a distinct approach.
 Instead of trying to change difficult thought patterns, it focuses on changing your relationship with them through acceptance.

 Grounded in relational frame theory, ACT teaches mindfulness skills to help you observe your thoughts and feelings without judgment.
 The goal is to increase psychological flexibility, allowing you to stay present and engaged even when faced with discomfort.